 Child-animal interactions can also provide the following benefits:

-Sadly Tilly passed away in 2017 so now Frances offers her young clients the opportunity to have Bertha, a Black Labrador, present in their sessions if they wish.
-She has been thoroughly obedience trained, and assessed by the organisation ‘Pets as Therapy’, and Frances is fully insured to use Bertha in her counselling work.
+I am one of only a handful of therapists offering AAT in the UK.
+My work with my first therapy dog, Tilly, was featured in numerous publications including Psychologies magazine and The British Association for Counselling and Psychotherapy’s Journal.
+Sadly Tilly passed away in 2017 so now I offer my young clients the opportunity to have Bertha, a Black Labrador, present in their sessions if they wish.
+She has been thoroughly obedience trained, and assessed by the organisation ‘Pets as Therapy’, and I am fully insured to use Bertha in my therapeutic work with children and young people.